Kokoro-AI/heart-disease-prediction-app/README.md

 To add a unit test, create a `.test.js` file anywhere inside of `./test`.
 Jest and webpack will automatically find these files.

+## More info

+You can learn more about the operation of this starter kit in the official [github repository](https://github.com/ulises-jeremias/react-webpack-starter).